QuarkNerd/blog/efiennes/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 author: efiennes
 layout: default_post
 category: Testing
-title: Introduction to contract testing - pt.1
+title: Introduction to contract testing
 summary: 'Have you heard of contract testing and want to know more?
 Are your company asking you to consider this future-facing way of testing?
 Are you wondering of its relevance to you as a functional or non-functional tester?
 Then this article can help you with some of the questions you have on the subject.'
 image: efiennes/assets/hutshell.png
 ---
-This is a 2-part post.
-In this first part, I will go through the terminology, the use cases and what contract testing does and doesn’t deliver.
+In this post, I will go through the terminology, the use cases and what contract testing does and doesn’t deliver.
+There may be a follow up post with some tests implemented in a tool.

 These posts are written for anyone new to the concept, anyone who wants to understand contract testing from a range of perspectives and anyone looking for more context than they may have otherwise experienced.

 In this post, there are some examples to work through in this post with the help of the Swagger Pet Store and a tool like cURL or Postman.
 These sections do rely on a passing knowledge of how to install and use these tools in order to replicate the test conditions.

-Towards the end of the 2nd part of the posts, we’ll get hands-on with some tooling that is specifically designed for contract testing .
+Towards the end of the 2nd part of the posts, we’ll get hands-on with some tooling that is specifically designed for contract testing.

 Feel free to skip the terminology section (immediately below) if you already have a working knowledge of one or more uses for contract testing.

 ## What is contract testing? ##
 Contract testing is the interrogation of a deployed or mocked services endpoint to get information back or define an endpoint in testing prior to deployment.

-In old-fashioned money, it provides smoke testing coverage each time a change is planned or made to your code.
+It provides complimentary testing coverage each time a change is planned or made to your code.
+We will talk more about how it can form part of your test approach later on in this post.

 ### **Breaking it down to a simple analogy** ###